Creator754915/Hack-Tools/README.md

 # Hack-Tools
 how use:

-1) Download the repostory with this: gît clone https://github.com/Creator754915/Hacks-Tools
+1) Download the repostory with this: #git clone https://github.com/Creator754915/Hacks-Tools

-2) Open the fonder with: cd Hacks-Tools
+2) Open the fonder with: #cd Hacks-Tools

-3) Run the file: hack-main.sh
+3) Run the file: #bash hack-main.sh

 4) Use the passward: Admin01